Last Updated on February 22, 2023 by Janine

 - Cardigan – A neutral-colored cardigan is a super practical addition to any travel wardrobe, in my opinion.
 They are simultaneously dressy enough and casual enough to be worn pretty much anywhere you may go.
 At the same time, a cardigan will provide sun protection or extra warmth when needed.

-- Assorted tops – For any trip, I rely on a selection of versatile t-shirts and blouses.
+- Assorted tops – For any trip, I rely on a selection of versatile t-shirts, long-sleeve shirts, and blouses.
 Tees are great for layering or wearing independently, while blouses can help dress up a casual outfit in a way that’s still comfortable and versatile.
 I usually bring a few neutral tank tops that I can wear on hot days or layer under tees for extra warmth.
+If you’re visiting CDMX in the winter, long-sleeved tops make great additional layers, too!

 - Dresses – Packing light is SO much easier if you are a fan of wearing dresses.
 Thankfully the climate in Mexico City is very dress-friendly.
 A pair of thick tights will add some extra warmth during the cooler months.
 I personally love sundresses like this one because they’re really comfortable and look cute and composed in photos!